-Before I learned the formal term for this, copywork has been my 6-year-old daughter’s main way of learning to write Chinese and English.
+Before I learned there was a formal term for this, copywork has been my 6-year-old daughter’s main way of learning to write Chinese and English.

-I’m going to explain how it works and why I think your child should try copywork for writing practice in any language!
+I’m going to explain what is copywork and why I think your child should try it for writing practice in any language!

 What is copywork?

-A lot of parents have told me that they have never heard of copywork, but it’s hardly our original idea.
-The practice just came naturally to our family, and it’s actually has been used for centuries!
+A lot of parents have told me that they have never heard of copywork, but it’s actually been practice for centuries.
+While I’ve never seen copywork discussed in the context of bilingual learning, the concept came naturally to our family!

 5 Benefits of copywork for learning how to write Chinese, English, or any language

 Writing is much more complicated than putting pencil to paper.

 For example, Chinese characters have stroke order rules, which can be overwhelming for students who are learning how to express themselves.
 In addition, English spelling is full of irregularities.